2025-environmental-bioinformatics/Lab-Snakemake/README.md

 ## What are makefiles

-You may have run into Makefiles before while installing a bioinformatic (before the advent of conda).
+You may have run into Makefiles before while installing a bioinformatic tool (before the advent of conda).
 The `make` utility requires a file generally called `Makefile` (or `makefile`), which defines set of tasks to be executed or the installation instructions.
 Let's take a look at an example.
 Go to: http://hmmer.org/ and click `Download source`.
 Once it is has downloaded unzip the file and take a look at the Install instructions. [conda install can be found [here](https://anaconda.org/bioconda/hmmer)].
 If you take a look at the install instructions you see something like this:

 ```
 Starting from a source distribution, hmmer-3.3.tar.gz: